 Potash in Canada: Everything You Need to Know

-Did you know that Canada is the largest producer and exporter of potash in the world?!
-Canada also is home to the largest global potash reserves, with over 1 billion tonnes - or about 20 per cent of the world’s supply!
+Did you know that Canada is the world's largest producer and exporter of potash?
+The Land of Maple Syrup is also home to the largest global potash reserves, with 1.1 billion tonnes - or about 20 per cent of the world's supply!

 Where is Potash Found in Canada?